 Tarakihi (Nemadactylus macropterus).

-Our first recapture from this pilot study was a snapper, tag number T047, caught during a commercial trawl made between 70-82m depth off Taranaki.
+Our first recapture from this pilot study was a snapper caught during a commercial trawl miles off the Taranaki coast.
 The fish measured a fork length of 38cm.

 This fish was originally tagged by Sue Tindale on the 2nd of April 2018 while fishing the Omokoiti flats, Kaipara harbour.
 It was released at a depth of 2.8m and measured a fork length (tip of nose to v of tail) of 36cm.